Never ever skip Thanksgiving. Always give thanks no matter what your circumstance may be.

 As you all know, I live with chronic pain following failed back surgery.
 For this reason, I don’t always make it to Thanksgiving dinner with the family.
 The first year that I spent Thanksgiving alone, I had a pity party to beat all pity parties.
 While everyone else was surrounded by family, I was home, alone, and I thought it was the worst situation to be in.
 I was 90% bed bound.
 I could get up and fix something to eat if I’d of wanted to but my back brace was so uncomfortable and my pain was so intense that I couldn’t make myself get up.

 That was the one and only time I had a pity party about spending Thanksgiving alone.
 I had to get in the right frame of mind to realize just how much I had to be Thankful for and the good Lord helped me in that area over the next year.
-By the time Thanksgiving came around, I was prepared for it and have been every since.
+By the time Thanksgiving came around, I was prepared for it and have been ever since.
 Yes, I still had pain and yes I still had to wear my back brace, but I was prepared to give thanks for life, for the fact that I could walk despite all of the specialists I saw that gave me a quite different diagnosis.
-So, not only did I have life to celebrate, I found even more reasons to give thanks, by. myself.
+So, not only did I have a life to celebrate, I found even more reasons to give thanks, by. myself.

 Now-a-days our family gets together in another area of the state and we all try to make it to catch up with each other.
 An hour drive might just be an hours drive for most people but an hour drive is a lifetime when my pain level is soaring at ER level pain.
 Anytime I don’t make the trip, someone always brings me a plate back, or plates I should say because there is always enough food for several meals.

-But, every since that one Thanksgiving that resulted in a pity party, when I’m alone, I fix my own Thanksgiving because it’ makes me feel like I’m really living in the moment and not at home alone struggling to make it through another day in pain.
-This year we are having our Thanksgiving the week following Thanksgiving and hopefully I’ll be able to make it but I’m still going to have my own Thanksgiving on Thanksgiving day.
+But, ever since that one Thanksgiving that resulted in a pity party, when I’m alone, I fix my own Thanksgiving because it’ makes me feel like I’m really living in the moment and not at home alone struggling to make it through another day in pain.
+This year we are having our Thanksgiving the week following Thanksgiving and hopefully, I’ll be able to make it but I’m still going to have my own Thanksgiving on Thanksgiving day.

 When I wake up, and I don’t rush this, having Thanksgiving alone means I’m on my own time and my time is never rush time, I turn on Christmas music.
 I have Netflix and a smart TV so I find a playlist on YouTube on my TV and it really puts me in the mood for Thanksgiving.